knpuniversity/oauth/knpu/authorization-code2.rst

 When Authorization Fails
 ------------------------

 But what if the user declines to authorize our app?
-An OAuth server will *always* redirect back to our ``redirect_uri``.
+If this happens, an OAuth server will redirect the user back to our ``redirect_uri``.
 If we start from the homepage again but deny access on COOP, we can see this.
 But this time, the page explodes because our request to ``/token`` is *not* returning an access token.
 In fact, there COOP hasn't included a ``code`` query parameter in the URL when